About Freedom NWPA

 What is Human Trafficking?

 According to the Department of Justice, “Human Trafficking is a crime involving the exploitation of a person for labor, services, or commercial sex.”
-It involves coercion, fraud, violence, and cycles of abuse.
+Individuals under the age of 18 involved in commercial sex are legally considered to be trafficked, whether or not they believe they have given consent.

 The Problem